openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 Superb!!!

 As you can see in the above logs, the iSCSI connection was successful even after 300 seconds.
-The mount point did not go into RO state, and thus the application container will remain in the ‘Running’ state.
+The mount point did not go into RO state, and thus the application container will remain in the `Running` state.
 This avoids lot of manual work for the user.

 **What about cases when the iSCSI login is already done, and the volume mountpoint can’t be remounted?**

-One way to do this is by modifying the content of a file in the /sys/class/iscsi_session/ directory path, from which the iSCSI initiator reads this setting.
+One way to do this is by modifying the content of a file in the `/sys/class/iscsi_session/` directory path, from which the iSCSI initiator reads this setting.

 The file related to this setting is as follows: